What is a swallowing disorder?

 Swallowing disorder refers to the inability to safely maneuver liquid and food from the mouth to the stomach.
 Swallowing challenges can take place in three stages: oral (mouth), pharyngeal, and esophageal.
 Having a swallowing disorder could cause weight loss, the airway to be blocked, or aspiration resulting in pneumonia.

-What causes swallowing disorder?
+What causes a swallowing disorder?

-Swallowing disorder can be due to physical/structural causes, oral-motor skills, neurologic disorders, medicinal treatments, or connective tissue diseases.
+A swallowing disorder can be due to physical/structural causes, oral-motor skills, neurologic disorders, medicinal treatments, or connective tissue diseases.

 How do I know if my child is developmentally delayed?

 Warning signs that your child may have difficulty swallowing/eating include: choking while eating, weight loss, excessive drooling, keeping food in their cheeks for an extended period of time, change in voice while eating, or resistance to eating.

 How can I help treat my child’s swallowing disorder?

 Watching your child struggle with eating and/or swallowing can be stressful and upsetting.
 If your child is demonstrating feeding issues, or the warning signs above, a swallowing disorder evaluation by a speech-language pathologist may be warranted.
 An evaluation may include referrals for specific medical tests or referrals to allergists or ENTs.
 Treatment for a swallowing disorder is dependent upon the phase of the swallow in which the child is experiencing difficulty.
 Having a safe swallow is a first priority, and oral-motor skills are commonly addressed to help the child swallow correctly